top of page

 Cross-Cultural Strategy #1: Culturally Agile Leadership

-Leaders increasingly face cross-cultural differences working with diverse customers and employees.
-With over 60 global cultures identified and numerous variations in regions within the national cultures, it is virtually impossible to be experienced in every potential situation.
+Leaders increasingly face cross-cultural differences when working with diverse customers and employees.
+With over 60 global cultures identified and numerous variations in regions within the national cultures, it is virtually impossible to experience every potential situation.
 Cross-cultural differences require leaders with cultural agility.

-A large-scale global study involving over 32,000 people from 28 countries found only 20% are willing to have someone they disagree with their point of view as a coworker.
-Cultural differences in the workplace can be substantial and quickly escalate into conflict and limit a leader's and organization's effectiveness.
+A large-scale global study involving over 32,000 people from 28 countries found that only 20% are willing to have someone with whom they disagree as a coworker.
+Cultural differences in the workplace can be substantial, quickly escalate into conflict, and limit a leader's and organization's effectiveness.

 Successful, culturally agile leaders can see themself through another person's perspective.
 They can: